MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/roadmap-to-modern-management.md

 - Performance metrics such as application launch times and document load times.
 - Channel metrics such as which channels and builds are sending diagnostic data.

 You also can compare two builds, enabling you to quickly assess if a newly deployed build is more stable, the same, or less stable and fast as the previous one.
-This gives you the ability to pro-actively address issues, as opposed to waiting for issues to surface from end users after releasing a new build into your environment.
+This gives you the ability to proactively address issues, as opposed to waiting for issues to surface from end users after releasing a new build into your environment.

 Note that there is a minimum number of sessions required per app and version.
-This ensures that Apps health can calculate reliable insights.
+This ensures that apps health can calculate reliable insights.
 A session is the period from launching an application until it is closed.
 For example, you are likely to see more sessions from an app like Excel than Outlook.

 If you have disabled Diagnostic Data for Office on your devices, you might only see a subset of your devices or none at all.
-To use Apps health, you will have to [enable Diagnostic Data](../privacy/manage-privacy-controls.md#policy-setting-for-diagnostic-data) and set the level to Optional.
+To use Microsoft 365 Apps health, you will have to [enable Diagnostic Data](../privacy/manage-privacy-controls.md#policy-setting-for-diagnostic-data) and set the level to Optional.

-## Get insights per device: Leverage Inventory and Security Update Status
+## Get insights per device: Inventory and Security Update Status

 After you join the Preview program, Microsoft 365 Apps that are installed and running on Current Channel or Monthly Enterprise Channel version 2008 or higher will start registering in [Inventory](../admincenter/inventory.md).
 The Inventory page in the Apps Admin Center provides a consolidated view of your Microsoft 365 Apps and key information, such as:

-- Update Channel
+- Update channel
 - Versions deployed
 - Apps deployed
 - Architecture
-- Installed Add-Ins
+- Installed add-ins
 - If macros are used on the device

 It will also populate the [Security Update Status](../admincenter/security-update-status.md) page, which provides you with an easy overview of which channels are deployed, how many devices are on the latest security update, and which ones are behind and need attention.

 The Microsoft 365 Apps installation itself is providing the inventory information, so there is no conflict with existing management solutions.
-For example, a device can be managed by both Microsoft Endpoint Manager and registered into the new tenant-based Inventory at the same time.
+For example, a device can be managed by both Microsoft Endpoint Manager and registered into the new tenant-based inventory at the same time.

 ## Move devices to Monthly Enterprise Channel

-We highly recommend that you move devices to the [Monthly Enterprise Channel](../overview-update-channels.md#monthly-enterprise-channel-overview).
-This channel provides a good balance between receiving monthly feature and quality updates (similar to [Current Channel](../overview-update-channels.md#current-channel-overview)), while having a predictable cadence with only one update per month (similar to [Semi-Annual Enterprise Channel](../overview-update-channels.md#semi-annual-enterprise-channel-overview)).
+Moving your devices to the [Monthly Enterprise Channel](../overview-update-channels.md#monthly-enterprise-channel-overview) provides a good balance between receiving monthly feature and quality updates (similar to [Current Channel](../overview-update-channels.md#current-channel-overview)), while having a predictable cadence with only one update per month.

 With these new preview features, there are two scenarios to consider when moving devices to the Monthly Enterprise Channel: